arnaud-ritti/gravityforms-composer-bridge/README.md

 This repository acts as a bridge to use the excellent [Gravity Forms](https://www.gravityforms.com/) Wordpress plugin together with [Composer](https://getcomposer.org)/[Bedrock](https://roots.io/bedrock/).

+## :warning: Your are using dependabot to manage your dependencies ?

+Please check the related [documention file](dependabot_usage.md).

 ## How to install
 **1. Add the desired repository to the repositories field in composer.json**